 Same thing happens in case of graphic designers or image or video editors.
 The pictures edited by them or created by them are very high definition due to the quality of tools they use.
 Many of these images are used as banners or are spread over large area.
 To maintain the quality of pictures in this case, they are designed in very high resolution to avoid quality loss by pixilation of the images.
 Now when an artist creates such an artwork, he wants to share it with the world, he tries to tone down its size to match the requirements of the online picture sharing websites.
 Here too same problem arises, if he compresses, there will be loss of data that might spoil the beauty of his art work

-You can use Free Exif Eraser to compress the mage and also avoid the quality loss using this software.
-You can download this software from here.
-This is light software that doesnít put any load on your systemís RAM and graphic card for editing the data from an image file.
+.
+This is light software that doesn?t put any load on your system?s RAM and graphic card for editing the data from an image file.
 This software will erase all the EXIF data from an image file and reduce the size but still retain the quality of the image.
 The details in the image will be preserved and you will find same image that was present before using Exif Eraser on it.
 It is available for Windows XP, Windows Vista and Windows 7 for 32-bit and 64-bit version for free.
 After installing the software, you just have to give link to the folder from which you have to reduce the size of the images.
 It will start processing and give you compressed photos as output.
 There are options for keeping the original photos as backup.
-The Free Exif Eraser is an portable software, that you donít need to install it, just copy paste the application in any compatible computer and start working.
+The Free Exif Eraser is an portable software, that you don?t need to install it, just copy paste the application in any compatible computer and start working.